-We also note that much of the salary dispersion in Pennsylvania is not explained exclusively by local labor markets, as locations such as Lower Merion and Philadelphia border each other and yet have average salaries that differ by over \$20,000 per year.
+Also, much of the salary dispersion in Pennsylvania is not explained exclusively by local labor markets, as locations such as Lower Merion and Philadelphia border each other and yet have average salaries that differ by over \$20,000 per year.
 We believe that differences in wages can be explained at least in part by differences in bargaining power.